 The “World’s Littlest Skyscraper” has become a must-see tourist attraction in the town, showing visitors that the boom era wasn’t without its conmen and controversies.

 Next, check out New York City before the skyscrapers in 39 vintage photos.
-Then read why Centralia, Penn. has been on fire for more than 50 years.
+Then read why Centralia, Pennsylvania has been on fire for more than 50 years.